Permutation Matrix Modulation: Introduction

 The achievable rate derivation of SM and GSM systems under GMM distribution is available in \cite{SM_achrate}.
 It was obtained by finding the upper bound of the differential entropy of a GMM distribution.
 This upper bound is then tightened using an upper bound refinement algorithm.
 In this paper, we exactly follow the same methodology as \cite{SM_achrate} for deriving the achievable rate.
 However, we show how the upper bound refinement algorithm works and mathematically analyze why the algorithm is valid for our particular system.
 This discussion is missing in \cite{SM_achrate}.
 In tightening the upper bound, we show that our case is a special case of Salmond's clustering where we can choose any order to merge between two Gaussian mixture components from the GMM distribution.
-The original analysis of the upper bound refinement algorithm can be found in \cite{entr_approx} and the distance measure of two Gaussian mixture components can be found in \cite{join_Gaussmix, salmond_mixt}.
-Furthermore, we also present an optimization problem to find the optimal power allocation to attain the optimal achievable rate of PMM.
+The original analysis of the upper bound refinement algorithm can be found in \cite{entr_approx} and the distance measure of two Gaussian mixture components can be found in \cite{join_Gaussmix, salmond_mixt}. \revv{Besides discussing the achievable rate obtained by having GMM distribution for the transmit signal, we also evaluate the rate of PMM through finite cardinality input (FCI) and compare the performance result with the existing systems.
+By using FCI method, we can analyze at what SNR our proposed system achieves its maximum transmit bits.
+This approach is not found in the aforementioned literature.} Furthermore, we also present an optimization problem to find the optimal power allocation to attain the optimal achievable rate of PMM.
 We show that the optimization problem can be solved using the well-known interior point-method.

 For the performance evaluation, we compare the achievable rate of PMM with the existing systems such as SM and GSM.
 The result indicates that PMM outperforms SM and GSM with the same parameters.
 We also present the comparison between the achievable rate of PMM with optimized power allocations and generic power allocations.
 We show that the optimized power allocations can improve the achievable rate of PMM.
 Furthermore, we propose a detection scheme for PMM based on zero-forcing (ZF).
 We then simulate and compare the symbol error rate (SER) between ZF detection and the maximum likelihood (ML) detection.
 We also analyze the complexity of both detection schemes to observe the benefits and drawbacks.
 In short, ZF performs worse in the SER simulation but requires much less complexity compared to ML.
 This analysis is important from a practical point of view.